US Lawmakers Ask Incoming Mexican President to Review Chinese Automaker Risks

 In an Oct.
 1 letter, Rep. Elissa Slotkin (D-Mich.) and Sen. Sherrod Brown (D-Ohio) led a group of lawmakers asking Sheinbaum to establish a national review of these CCP-linked manufacturers.

-The lawmakers also requested Sheinbaum send a Mexican delegation to the United States for additional talks by early 2025.
+The lawmakers also requested that Sheinbaum send a Mexican delegation to the United States for additional talks by early 2025.

 During the Commerce Department’s rulemaking process, carmakers and security experts weighed in on the issue, describing a complex supply chain with parts that may have multiple sources.

 The Coalition for Reimagined Mobility, which includes industry executives and private and public sector leaders in technology, wrote in their public comment that while Mexico is the largest auto parts supplier to the United States, China is the second largest supplier for Mexico.
-China is also the third largest supplier to the United States, and additionally manufactures many parts and technologies that may be used in car parts assembled in and exported from Mexico.
+China is also the third largest supplier to the United States, and it manufactures many parts and technologies that may be used in car parts assembled in and exported from Mexico.

-U.S. officials say that with millions of these cars being in use, with lifespans of more than a decade, the national security risk is high.
+U.S. officials say that with millions of these cars in use, with lifespans of more than a decade, the national security risk is high.
 The United States views the CCP as the top cybersecurity threat, as state-sponsored hackers have already stolen great amounts of private information and revealed ongoing cyber campaigns.

 Brandon Barry, CEO of Block Harbor Security, which provided a risk briefing to the Commerce Department during the rulemaking process, told The Epoch Times that though there have been no publicly known incidents of cars being hacked by the CCP, connected vehicles inherently have cybersecurity risks.

 Officials are concerned the connected vehicles could be used for surveillance.
-This might include tracking key individuals or law enforcement vehicles, disabling entire fleets, eavesdropping on conversations, or intercepting sensor data, Barry said.
+This might include tracking key individuals or law enforcement vehicles, disabling entire fleets, eavesdropping on conversations, and intercepting sensor data, Barry said.
 Other technology experts said in public comments that some sensor technology is long-ranging and highly sensitive, potentially allowing a compromised vehicle access to data that would provide detailed renderings of sensitive locations like military bases to a foreign adversary.

 “Moreover, given the intense global competition in the electric vehicle market, there could be economic motivations to influence which companies or countries emerge as leaders in this space over the next decade,” Barry said.
 “With numerous suppliers involved in vehicle production, each presents a potential entry point that a foreign adversary could exploit to compromise a vehicle’s security.”